AFCEN’s international activities are focused on achieving the following key objectives:

 Harmonization and cooperation initiatives

-Empowered by its long tradition as a major force in the nuclear codes sector in several countries, and as part of its determination to continually incorporate industry best practice and local regulations for its code users, AFCEN is naturally involved in the harmonization programs either set up by international organizations or created at its own initiative.
+AFCEN is a major player in the nuclear codes sector around the world.
+Driven by its determination to continually incorporate industry best practice and local regulations, AFCEN is naturally involved in the harmonization programs either set up by international organizations or created on its own initiative.

-For example, AFCEN contributes to the objectives of harmonizing mechanical codes as set forth in the multinational design evaluation program (MDEP, CSWG working group on “Codes and Standards”) set up by the Safety Authorities in the main countries using nuclear energy under the authority of the OECD/NEA.
+For example, AFCEN contributes to the objectives of harmonizing mechanical codes launched by the multinational design evaluation program (MDEP, CSWG working group on “Codes and Standards”) set up by the Safety Authorities in the main countries using nuclear energy under the authority of the OECD/NEA.

 SDO Convergence Board